 - Sortable list of schools approved for the 2018-2019 school year.

-In order to fulfill the reporting requirements, private schools will need to use the Educational Data System (EDS).
+To access certain state programs, such as fingerprinting and the free or reduced lunch programs, private schools will need to use the Educational Data System (EDS), which is supported and maintained by OSPI.
 For instructions on how to gain access or receive a particular user role, please visit our EDS access page.

 - Educational Data System